simOne3107/R4CogPsy/README.md

 ```

 `nrow` refers to the number of rows in which you would like the subplots to be displayed.
-'ncol' can also be used to change the number of columns in which you would like the subplots to be displayed.
+`ncol` can also be used to change the number of columns in which you would like the subplots to be displayed.

 <img src="https://github.com/simOne3107/R4CogPsy/blob/master/scatterplot4.PNG">